ISSAP Certification Exam Outline

-View the PDF version of the ISSAP Certification Exam Outline
+View and download the latest PDF version of the ISSAP Certification Exam Outline

 The Information Systems Security Architecture Professional (ISSAP) is a security leader who specializes in designing security solutions and providing management with risk-based guidance to meet organizational goals.
 ISSAPs facilitate the alignment of security solutions within the organizational context (e.g., vision, mission, strategy, policies, requirements, change, and external factors).